271374667/filesizelib/docs/getting-started/concepts.md

 ### Zero Dependencies

-Bytesize uses only Python's standard library, making it:
+ByteUnit uses only Python's standard library, making it:
 - Lightweight and fast to install
 - More secure (fewer attack vectors)
 - Highly compatible across Python versions